Sasha Bezmel: Storylines

 Sasha and Tamara compete for the school captain position.
 Matt also becomes involved and he and Tamara win.
 Sasha helps Matt with his speech and he kisses her.
 She rejects him as she is dating Spencer, but he later breaks up with her.
 Sasha grows closer to Matt when she learns that he is struggling to take care of his younger sister, Eloise (Darcey Wilson).
 Sasha convinces Matt to let Eloise go into care.
 Matt kisses Sasha again, but she rejects his advances.
 She finds him a place to live with Leah.
 Matt and Sasha later begin dating.
 Sasha writes an article about Oscar MacGuire (Jake Speer) hitting Tamara with a car.
 Evelyn blames Sasha when Oscar is arrested by the police and Matt comes to her defence, but embarrasses Sasha in the process.
 Matt apologises by Matt stripping off in public to embarrass himself.
 Sasha replaces Tamara as school captain.
 Matt and Sasha organise the year 12 formal and they consummate their relationship.
 Sasha learns Casey has died and she explains to Matt that she never forgave Casey for hurting her.

 Sasha tells Matt that she does not want him to end up like Casey and Matt comforts her.
 Sasha and Matt's relationship is strained when Matt's father, Gray (Craig Ball), arrives.
 He attacks Matt for letting Eloise go and threatens Sasha.
 Things become worse when Sasha thinks Matt cheated on her with Evelyn.
 Sasha learns that Matt is performing at Phoebe Nicholson's (Isabella Giovinazzo) music launch in the city and she joins other Summer Bay residents on a bus to the launch.
 The bus crashes, but Sasha only suffers minor injuries.
 She tries to save the bus driver, but he dies in her arms.
 Sasha gets into her preferred university and arranges to commute back to the Bay to see Matt every week, when he is forced to return to school.
 She spends her last night with Matt before leaving for university.
 Sasha returns early to surprise Matt and they spend the night in the diner.
 After missing her bus, Matt drives Sasha back to the city.
 Sasha returns after failing her first assignment.
-She and Matt break-up and Sasha leaves for good.
+After realising that their relationship won't work long-term, she and Matt break-up and Sasha leaves for good.